Bosnomer/Machine-Learning-Supervised/README.md

 # Machine-Learning-Supervised

 This Repository contains Machine Learning Algorithms in Python Notebook along with various analysis are done after modelling.
-Also Repo contains some basic preprocessing or functionality of Numpy and Pandas.
+Also the repository contains some basic preprocessing or functionality of Numpy and Pandas.

+Algorithms include:
+Linear Regression
+Logistic Regression
+...